Vanessa-Aguilar/multioutput_classification/README.md

-# multioutput_classification
+# Multioutput classification

-In project explains how to work with Sklearn multioutput class for multiple targets in classification
+When I started learning different machine learning algorithms, I always asked myself how to handle multiple targets.
+That is, for a regression we need to predict multiple target variables and same for classification.
+This project explains how to use the Sklearn multioutput class for handling multiple outputs for classification and regression.